What about Inclusion?

 - A self-contained classroom may provide a better environment for a child who is distracted or easily overwhelmed due to sensory issues within a large general education classroom.

 - The child may be more likely to learn in an intensive 1:1 environment, or with small group instruction with like peers, particularly because reinforcers (such as toys and videos) are permitted to assist with learning.
-(Reinforcers are frequently used in ABA therapy or ABA-type instruction, and may be distracting to other student if they were used in the general education classroom.)
+(Reinforcers are frequently used in ABA therapy or ABA-type instruction, and may be distracting to another student if they were used in the general education classroom.)

 - There is a lower student/teacher ratio in self-contained classrooms that provide more individualized instruction to develop skills.